-The office of PRESIDENT is the third year of a four (4) year term.
-The PRESIDENT shall preside at all meetings of the Association and shall appoint all standing and special committees, except as otherwise stated in Article VIII (Standing and Special Committees).
-He/She shall be Chairperson of the Board of Directors and preside at their meetings.
-He/She shall also be Chairperson of the Grievance Committee if one is established.
+The office of PRESIDENT is the second year of a three (3) year term.
+The PRESIDENT shall preside at all meetings of the Association and shall appoint all standing and special committees, except as otherwise stated in Article VIII (Standing Committees).
+He/She shall be Chair of the Board of Directors and preside at their meetings.
+He/She shall also be Chair of the Grievance Committee if one is established.
 All correspondence from members and schools shall be directed to the President or Secretary for any action, as needed.

-The office of VICE-PRESIDENT is the first year of a four (4) year term, to be followed by subsequent years as President-Elect, President and Counselor, respectively.
-He/She will become President-Elect his/her second year and President his/her third year.
-The Vice-President shall be co-chairperson of the annual banquet committee.
+The office of VICE-PRESIDENT is the first year of a three (3) year term, to be followed as President and Counselor.
+The Vice-President shall be Co-Chair of the annual Banquet Committee.

-THE SECRETARY shall arrange for a place of meetings and shall notify all the members of all regular or emergency meetings called by the President.
-This notice shall be made by newspaper publication and/or the most expeditious means.
+The SECRETARY shall arrange for a place of meetings and shall notify all the members of all regular or emergency meetings called by the President.
 He/She shall be responsible for the recording of the minutes of the executive and membership meetings.
 All correspondence from members and schools shall be directed to the President or Secretary for any action, as needed.
-The Secretary shall receive a fee to be recommended by the Board and approved by the membership.
 Along with the Treasurer, the Secretary shall have the authority to draw or deposit funds of the Association.
-He/She shall assist the Treasurer in making provisions for the collection of dues.
-He/She shall assist the Registrars in the recruitment of new members.
+The Secretary shall assist the Treasurer in making provisions for the collection of dues.
+He/She shall also assist the Registrars in the recruitment of new members.
 The Secretary shall be elected for a term of two years, alternating years from the treasurer.

 The TREASURER shall be responsible for and have control and custody of all the funds belonging to the Association and shall make disbursements for the prompt payment of any Association obligations incurred.
 Along with the Secretary, the Treasurer shall have the authority to draw or deposit funds of the Association.
-He/She shall make provisions for the collection of dues; he/she shall keep records of the current status of the Association’s treasury; and he/she shall render a financial report at the request of the President or a majority of the members present at any scheduled meeting.
+The Treasurer shall make provisions for the collection of dues, keep records of the current status of the Association’s treasury, and render a financial report at the request of the President or a majority of the members present at any scheduled meeting.
 The Treasurer shall also make arrangements for a third-party audit of the Association’s financial records, which shall occur at least once a year and prior to the MHSAA deadline for approved associations.
 The Treasurer shall be elected for a term of two years, alternating years from the secretary.

-The FOOTBALL PROGRAM CHAIRPERSON will be responsible for the program planning for each regular meeting during the football season.
-He/She shall, with the Secretary and Treasurer, arrange for all equipment needed for any program and shall conduct the program sessions.
-As chairperson, he/she shall appoint committee members as he/she deems necessary.
-The football program chairperson shall be elected for a term of one year.
+The FOOTBALL PROGRAM Chair will be responsible for the program planning for each regular meeting during the football season, and will conduct an orientation program during the football season for new officials with the appropriate Registrar.
+The Chair shall appoint committee members as deemed necessary.
+The Program Chair shall be elected for a term of one year.

-The COUNSELOR is automatically filled by the immediate outgoing or retiring President and is the fourth year of a four (4) year term.
-The Counselor shall act as an advisor to the Board of Directors, assist the President, and act as a liaison to all standing committees and any new or ongoing project/program as deemed appropriate.
+The COUNSELOR role is filled by the immediate outgoing President and is the third year of a three (3) year term.
+The Counselor shall act as an advisor to the Board of Directors, assist the President, and act as a liaison to all Standing Committees and any new or ongoing project/program as deemed appropriate.

 There shall be two classes of membership in the organization: ACTIVE MEMBERSHIP and ASSOCIATE MEMBERSHIP.

 ACTIVE MEMBERSHIP shall be open to currently registered football and basketball MHSAA officials.
-Members shall have the opportunity to attain Member In Good Standing (MIGS) status by (1) attending a minimum of 50% of regularly scheduled WMOA , rules/mechanics meetings for each of their sport of choice in the year preceding such designated MIGS status; and, (2) have paid their current dues and special assessments for their designated sport(s) on or before July 31 of the current year, and (3) have paid the assessed dues for the prior year, of membership in each specific sport for which they are seeking MIGS status.
+Members shall have the opportunity to attain Member In Good Standing (MIGS) status by (1) attending a minimum of 50% of regularly scheduled WMOA rules/mechanics meetings for each designated sport in the year preceding such designated MIGS status, (2) having paid the current dues and special assessments for their designated sport(s) on or before July 31 of the current year, and (3) having paid the assessed dues for the prior year of membership in each designated sport for which they are seeking MIGS status.
 Current year is defined as August 1 to July 31.

-All members shall enjoy all the rights and privileges of membership upon fulfillment of the membership requirements contained by these bylaws and, shall be eligible for election as an officer, assignments in committees, and to cast one vote in connection with the formal business conducted by the association.
-Privileges afforded to Active Members, including, but not limited to game assignments, may be suspended or revoked by the Board of Directors if all dues, special assessments and/or late fees are not paid as required.
+All members shall enjoy all the rights and privileges of membership upon fulfillment of the membership requirements contained by these bylaws and shall be eligible for election as an officer, assignments on committees, and to cast one vote in connection with the formal business conducted by the association.
+Privileges afforded to Active Members, including but not limited to game assignments, may be suspended or revoked by the Board of Directors if all dues, special assessments and/or late fees are not paid as required.

 ASSOCIATE MEMBERSHIP shall be open to all past members not presently participating in high school athletics who desire mailings and banquet tickets.

-ALL REGULAR MEETINGS of each season shall be held at such time and place as the Board of Directors shall designate.
+All REGULAR RULES MEETINGS of each season shall be held at such time and place as the Board of Directors shall designate.
 The dates of such regular meetings will be published to the membership and placed on the WMOA website.
 Any Special Meeting may be called by the President, with the approval of a majority of the Board of Directors.

-Dues for membership shall be recommended by the Board and approved by the membership.
+Dues for membership shall be established by the Board.
 Active and Associate memberships include WMOA mailings and a banquet ticket.
 WMOA Board member dues are waived.

 Dues shall be payable on or before July 31 for the current year of membership.
-Single sport membership dues (football or basketball) shall be forty ($40.00).
-Dual sport membership (football and basketball) shall be fifty ($50.00).
-A penalty of twenty ($20.00) will be assessed for late payments for single sport or dual sport registration received after July 31.
+A penalty will be assessed for late payments received after July 31.
 If an official is joining as a new member, no late fee will apply.
 A new member is an official who has never been a previous member of the WMOA, not a former member who has not maintained active membership.

 ELECTION OF OFFICERS

 The NOMINATIONS COMMITTEE shall inform the membership of the nominations process, and solicit names of potential candidates prior to the annual Membership Meeting.
 The Committee shall then present a list of candidates for the consideration of the members.
 These candidates shall have been screened by the committee to confirm their availability for election to office and be members in good standing (MIGs).

-With respect to the offices of Football and Basketball Registrars, and Football and Basketball Program Chairpersons: Only members registered with the WMOA as football officials shall vote for the Football Registrar and the Football Program Chairperson positions; only members registered as basketball officials shall vote for the Basketball Registrar and the Basketball Program Chairperson positions.
+With respect to the offices of Football and Basketball Registrars, and Football and Basketball Program Chairs: Only members registered with the WMOA as football officials shall vote for the Football Registrar and the Football Program Chair positions; only members registered as basketball officials shall vote for the Basketball Registrar and the Basketball Program Chair positions.

 COMMUNITY RELATIONS COMMITTEE

-The recipients of the Dan Nameth Award will be a girl’s basketball, boy’s basketball and football athlete chosen by electronic (i.e., internet-based) means or mailed absentee ballot each spring, and announced at the annual Membership Meeting.
+The recipients of the WMOA Student-Athlete Award will be a girls basketball, boys basketball and football athlete chosen each spring, and announced at the annual Membership Meeting.
 Each recipient will receive a scholarship in an amount to be determined by the Board on an annual basis.